onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX MaxPool operation with a single output.

-"ONNX MaxPool operation with a single output."
+ONNX MaxPool operation with a single output.
-"See ONNXMaxPoolOp for a full description of the MaxPool semantics."
+See ONNXMaxPoolOp for a full description of the MaxPool semantics.

+This operation is not part of the standard and was added to assit onnx-mlir.

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference